ON THIS PAGE:

 disease in cats (2018) Matos I,

-Azevedo P & Carreira LM Journal of Feline Medicine and Surgery20(10) pp940-947 looked at using ultrasound to assess the use of the renal
+20(10) pp940-947 looked at using ultrasound to assess the use of the renal

-resistive index to help diagnose in CKD cats.
+resistive index to help diagnose CKD in cats.
 The study found "No

 differences were found for the RRI between the left and right kidneys,